 Who are the most successful English clubs?
 We look at the teams to have won the most major honours in English football history.

-For a game that venerates its own history so much, football has problems reconciling what should truly count when it comes to assessing the most successful clubs.
 Do you go for raw figures?
 Or do you apply some sort of era filter, given that the game’s laws have changed so much?
 For instance, three of Newcastle’s four league titles came when goalkeepers could handle the ball up to the halfway line, while both of Preston’s league titles came before the penalty kick was introduced.
 Fair?
 Football is it?
 Those honours certainly count, but should they matter as much as a modern trophy, forged in the high-intensity cauldron of modern football?
-Let’s investigate.

 The competitions included here are the FA Cup (started 1871), the league championship (started 1888, reconstituted to the Premier League in 1992), the League Cup (started 1960), the European Cup (started 1955, rebranded as the Champions League in 1992), the UEFA Cup (started 1971, rebranded as the Europa League in 2009), the European Cup Winners Cup (started 1960, abolished 1999) and, perhaps controversially, the Inter-Cities Fairs Cup, which was ran from 1955 to 1971 and is widely seen as the forerunner of the UEFA Cup.
 In regards to English football Leeds won it twice, Newcastle and Arsenal once.
 It’s not recognised by UEFA as part of a club’s European record but FIFA do, and that’s good enough for us.